Critical Minerals and Energy Intelligence. Stay Ahead.

 • not more than 65% of the Union’s annual consumption of each strategic raw material at any relevant stage of processing from a single third country

-Financing elements make up at least E1 trillion over 2021 2030 period under EU Green Deal Investment Plan - The Oregon Group - Investment Insights
+Financing elements make up at least E1 trillion over 2021 2030 period under EU Green Deal Investment Plan - The Oregon Group - Critical Minerals and Energy Intelligence

 The act also makes clear just how much the EU depends on imports of rare earths, cobalt, lithium, battery-grade manganese, natural graphite and nickel, without which the EU will not meet its net zero targets.